Last Updated on

 - Say goodbye to all sorts of junk food.

 - Sugar-based products are considered unhealthy, as sugar increases Kapha.
 You may want to opt for honey instead, which is believed to reduce Kapha.
+Women with PCOS must limit their sweet consumption, but balance the excess calorie intake with workouts and yoga.

 - It is recommended that you avoid undertaking any physical or mental work that can cause undue stress.

-- Restrict your use of contraceptives.
+- Restrict your use of oral or hormonal contraceptives.

 - Consume wheat or rice in moderate quantities as these are known to increase Kapha.